Team-Uniken/api.relid.uniken.com/source/index.md

 ## Initialize Routine

-This is the first routine that must be called to bootstrap the REL-ID API runtime up.
+This is the first routine that must be called to bootstrap the REL-ID API runtime.
 The arguments to this routine are described in the below table.

 This routine starts up the API runtime (including a DNA - <i>Digital Network Adapter</i> - instance), and in the process registers the API-client supplied callback routines with the API runtime context.
-This is a non-blocking routine, and when it returns, it will have initiated the process of creation of a REL-ID session in PRIMARY state, using the supplied <i>agent information</i> - the progress of this operation is notified to the API-client application via the status update (core API), and event notification (wrapper API), callback routines supplied.
+This is a non-blocking routine, and when it returns, it will have initiated the process of creation of a REL-ID session in PRIMARY state, using the supplied <i>agent information</i> - the progress of this operation is notified to the API-client application via the status update (core API), and event notification (wrapper API) callback routines provided in the initialize routine.

 A reference to the context of the newly created API runtime is returned to the API-client.